rubsj/TypeScriptPlayground/src/rxjs/readme.md

   - Because Observable extends class which already has defined static `create` function, but with different type signature, it was impossible to assign proper signature to `Observable.create`.
 Because of that, it has very general type `Function` and thus function passed to create will not be type checked, unless you explicitly state what signature it should have.
   - When using TypeScript it is recommended to declare type signature of function passed to `create` as `(observer: Observer) => TeardownLogic`, where `Observer` and `TeardownLogic` are interfaces provided by the library.
   - TeardownLogic interface is of type  Unsubscribable | Function | void;

+##### of
+- Emits the arguments you provide, then completes.
+- Unlike [`from`](#from), it does not do any flattening and emits each argument in whole as a separate `next` notification.

+##### from
+- **signature**: from(ish: ObservableInput, mapFn: function, thisArg: any, scheduler: Scheduler): Observable
+- Turn an array, promise, or iterable into an observable.
+- Converts almost anything to an Observable.
+- :bulb: This operator can be used to convert a promise to an observable!
+- :bulb: For arrays and iterables, all contained values will be emitted as a sequence!
+- :bulb: This operator can also be used to emit a string as a sequence of characters!